codescape/bitvunit/readme.md

 ### Documenting changes

 Any changes applied to the library should be documented in the changelog markdown document on the root level of the project.
-Please make sure to add all changes that are worth mentioning to the changelog.md document.
+Please make sure to add all changes that are worth mentioning to the [changelog.md](/changelog.md) file.